demisto/content/Packs/CortexXDR/Integrations/PaloAltoNetworks_XDR/README.md

 ## Configuration
 ---
-You need to collect several pieces of information in order to configure the integration on Demisto.
+You need to collect several pieces of information in order to configure the integration on Cortex XSOAR.

 #### Generate an API Key and API Key ID
 1. In your Cortex XDR platform, go to **Settings**.